 Sunil Kim, Jonson Porteux

 South Korea is one of only two Asian members of the OECD.
-With the fourteenth largest economy in the world, South Korea has achieved this remarkable level of economic development since its independence from Japan in 1945.
+With the tenth largest economy in the world, South Korea has achieved this remarkable level of economic development since its independence from Japan in 1945.
 Indeed, it has achieved this transformation, exceptional for any postcolonial state, despite one of the most brutal fratricidal conflicts fought since the Second World War.
-Ingyu Oh and Jonson Porteux chart this astonishing economic development and explain the puzzle that is the South Korean economy.
+Sunil Kim and Jonson Porteux chart this astonishing economic and political development and explain the puzzle that is the South Korean economy.

-The authors examine how South Korea has developed a highly innovative economy based on advanced technologies and infrastructure in spite of a postcolonial legacy of military leaders in suits and the lack of fully developed free markets.
-The authors develop several new explanatory concepts, such as "credible threats", "rent-sharing", "violent entrepreneurialism" and a "military development state" to explain how Korea's economic development was in large part the outcome of political corruption, deficient political protection of property rights, human rights and civil liberties, and the violent suppression of labour movements.
-The longstanding family-owned and run industrial conglomerates -- the chaebol -- characteristic of the Korean economy are shown to have been behind the shift to high-tech industrialization despite strong state resistance.
-The challenges of increased global interconnectedness (i.e. globalization), the precarious and fragile relationship with North Korea, the slowdown of domestic demand, and the implications for South Korea of the snowballing protectionism of Japan, China and the United States are all examined, along with the recent populist assaults on the conglomerates and their families, coupled with the impact of the Covid-19 pandemic, are furthermore addressed.
+The authors examine how South Korea has developed a highly innovative economy based on advanced technologies and infrastructure, counter-intuitively, despite a postcolonial legacy of military leaders and the lack of fully developed “free markets”.
+The longstanding family-owned and run industrial conglomerates – the chaebol – characteristic of the Korean economy are shown to have been behind the shift to high-tech industrialization, albeit under the strict influence of the state.
+The challenges of increased global interconnectedness (i.e. globalization), the precarious and fragile relationship with North Korea, the slowdown of domestic demand, recent assaults on the chaebol and their families, coupled with the impact of the Covid-19 pandemic, are furthermore addressed.

-The book offers new insights and frameworks for understanding the fascinating economic history of South Korea as well as the processes of industrialization and democratization more generally.
+The book offers new insights and accessible frameworks for understanding the fascinating economic history and future trajectory of South Korea's political economy as well as the causes and consequences of industrialization and democratization more generally.

-Sunil Kim is Assistant Professor in the Department of International Studies at Kyung Hee University and a visiting research scholar at the Department of Asian Studies, University of Texas at Austin.
+Sunil Kim is Assistant Professor in the Department of International Studies at Kyung Hee University, South Korea.
 He holds a PhD in political science from the University of California, Berkeley and his research interests are the social policies, democracy and political economy of Japan and Korea.

-Jonson Porteux is Assistant Professor at Kansai Gaidai University in Osaka, Japan.
-He holds a PhD in political science from the University of Michigan.
-He publishes mainly on the economic and political causes and consequences of violence and democratization.>
+Jonson Porteux is an Associate Professor at Kansai Gaidai University in Osaka, Japan.
+He holds a PhD in political science from the University of Michigan and specializes in political economy, comparative politics, and international relations.